piolew/cricket/README.md

 |||

 # Module operations
-The Cricket have 2 mode of operations
+The Cricket have 2 operation modes:

 * Normal
 * Binding